Leeks are a member of the onion (or Allium) family.

 In this article, we’re going to give you an overview of everything you need to know about using this delicious vegetable.
 So, let’s begin:

-So, keeping them covered in plastic and inside the vegetable drawer will not only protect other food items but also help retain the flavor and aroma of the leeks.
+So, keeping them covered and inside the vegetable drawer will not only protect other food items but also help retain the flavor and aroma of the leeks.

-Cooked leeks should be covered, refrigerated, and used within 1 to 2 days.
+Cooked leeks should be covered tightly, refrigerated, and used within 1 to 2 days.

 It’s not a good idea to freeze your leeks unless you’re going to use them in soup recipes.
 When frozen, they can turn mushy and slightly bitter in taste.

 If you do want to freeze them, however, you can slice them and store them in airtight freezer bags with or without blanching.

 How to Cook with Leeks

 Leeks can be included in a wide variety of dishes, replacing onions.

 Unlike many round onions, leeks won’t make you cry when you cut into them!

 You can boil, braise, fry, steam, or roast them.